-Call Hayes a cousin for Aidan, the heir to Brooks.
+The baby name Hayes is cousin to chart-topping Aidan, and the heir to fast-rising Brooks.

-For generations, Hayes existed mainly as a surname.
-There’s nineteenth US president Rutherford B., elected in 1877.
+There’s nineteenth US president Rutherford B. Hayes, elected in 1877.

 1902 Olympic gold medal-winning marathon runner Johnny is another notable; so is legendary Ohio State football coach Woody.

 Actor Helen Hayes racked up Emmy, Grammy, Oscar, and Tony awards over her long career, as well as a Presidential Medal of Freedom.
 A Broadway theater also bears her name.